Unification Church: Blessing ceremony

 Moon's practice of matching couples was very unusual in both Christian tradition and modern Western culture and attracted much attention and controversy.
 The Blessing ceremonies have attracted a lot of attention in the press and in the public imagination, often being labeled "mass weddings."
 However, in most cases, the Blessing ceremony is not a legal wedding ceremony.
 Some couples are already married and those that are engaged are later legally married according to the laws of their own countries.
 The New York Times referred to a 1997 ceremony for 28,000 couples as a "marriage affirmation ceremony," adding: "The real weddings were held later in separate legal ceremonies."

 Mary Farrell Bednarowski says that marriage is "really the only sacrament" in the Unification movement.
 Unificationists therefore view singleness as "not a state to be sought or cultivated" but as preparation for marriage.
 Pre-marital celibacy and marital faithfulness are emphasized.
 Adherents may be taught to "abstain from intimate relations for a specified time after marriage."
 The church does not give its marriage blessing to same-sex couples.

 Moon has emphasized the similarity between Unification views of sexuality and evangelical Christianity, "reaching out to conservative Christians in this country in the last few years by emphasizing shared goals like support for sexual abstinence outside of marriage, and opposition to homosexuality."
 Since 2001 couples Blessed by Moon have been able to arrange marriages for their own children, without his direct guidance.
-Also, some Unification Church members have married partners who are not church members.
+Also, some Unification Church members are married to non-members.